bogdan7978/Cheatsheets/git_cheatsheet.md

 git remote show origin - more details about remote repository linked

 git push origin(name of remote repo) master(branch you want) -u(set origin to upstream remote, when you pull you need no arguments)

+Sync changes from remote repo to local one git fetch - to download latest changes git merge origin/master - to merge the two braches (remote and local) git pull - alternative to fetch and merge